mistersingh179/bw-dashboard/README.md

 - add validations to campaign form e.g. requiredCssSelector, url etc.
 - setup wild card for categories on a campaign. this enables a campaign to run on all categories
   - need to also support pages which have no categories
+- improve ad spots code to be able to build them for categories page & home page

 ## Pending – improve advertisements page
 - allow editing advertisement text